For PhD. study applicants

 I do not offer any PhD.
-Thesis topics via the SIS: it is too individual and I want to talk to the candidate first.
-In particular, to start a PhD research in proof complexity or, more generally, on a topic connecting mathematical logic and computational complexity, you ought to have a solid background in both these areas.
+Thesis topics via the SIS (the university Student Information Service): the choice of a suitable topic is too individual and I also want to talk to the candidate first.
+In particular, to start a PhD research you ought to have a solid background in both logic and complexity theory.
 I also expect that the candidate's MSc. thesis or some other work clearly demonstrates his or her ability for an independent research work.

 Some information about the PhD program and, in particular, about the admission procedure is at the department page and at the Faculty page.